miguelcsx/rust-code-analysis/rust-code-analysis-book/src/commands/metrics.md

 # Metrics

-Metrics can be displayed or exported in various formats using the **rust-code-analysis-cli**.
+Metrics can be displayed or exported in various formats using **rust-code-analysis-cli**.

 ## Display Metrics